David Weir (Scottish footballer): International career

 On 24 August 2010, Weir was recalled to the Scotland squad at the age of 40 for the Euro 2012 qualifying matches against Lithuania and Liechtenstein in September 2010.
 Weir became the oldest ever Scottish football international when he played against Lithuania on 3 September 2010, aged 40 years and 116 days, breaking Jim Leighton's previous record of 40 years and 78 days.
+This record was surpassed on 7 June 2024 by Craig Gordon.

 Coaching and managerial career

 Everton coach

 In February 2012, Weir returned to Everton in a coaching capacity with the club's academy and reserve teams.
 He made his reserve-team debut for the club against Liverpool on the day of his return.
 When manager David Moyes left the club to replace Sir Alex Ferguson at Manchester United in May 2013, Weir was interviewed by Bill Kenwright for the vacant role at Everton, but the job instead went to Roberto Martínez.

 Sheffield United manager

 In June 2013, Weir signed a three-year deal to manage League One side Sheffield United.
 Despite winning his first competitive game in charge, a 2–1 victory over Notts County, United struggled under his management and failed to win any of their following twelve matches, leading to growing pressure from the club's fans for Weir to be sacked.
 After United were beaten at home by League Two side Hartlepool United, eliminating them from the Football League Trophy, Weir was sacked on 11 October 2013.